 On completion of this course, the student will be able to:

-- demonstrate in coursework and final assessment a wider and deeper knowledge of the structure and idiom of the Latin language, more advanced than their experience in Latin 1HA or Latin 1HB;
+- demonstrate in coursework and examinations a wider and deeper knowledge of the structure and idiom of the Latin language, more advanced than their experience in Latin 1HA or Latin 1HB

 |The bibliography will depend on the texts chosen.|